 In general terms, the lighter and more expensive the wheel, the more care you need to take with it.
 That’s another advantage of your basic relatively cheap wheel sets.
 If you do bust them on a badly surfaced road, it’s not that much of a worry, and there’s every chance they’ll hold some of their structural integrity.
 If say, however, you bang a set of $1000 carbon wheels on a pothole, it’s going to ruin your day, financially speaking, and be a long walk home.

 In theory that should mean that every $100 you spend over a certain price point should see a corresponding increase in acceleration and speed when you buy new wheels.
 The reality is that it’s a law of diminishing returns.
 The difference between the $150 basic wheels that came with your bike, and a pair of $600-$1000 wheels will probably be remarkable.

 Otherwise, the difference is truly going to be marginal.
 If you are looking for that kind of advice at that level, then, boy, have you wasted your time reading this far down the page.
 My apologies to you, and good luck in your search.

-I’ll try and summarise all the above into one handy sentence.
-In the first instance, consider training harder, improving your technique and eating more vegetables.
-In the second instance, research the best wheels that sill suit your riding style, and know what it is you are trying to achieve before you go and buy new wheels.
+I’ll try and summarize.
+In the first instance, consider training harder, improving your technique, and eating more vegetables.
+In the second instance, research the best wheels that still suit your riding style, and know what it is you are trying to achieve before you go and buy new wheels.

 There is a lot of choice out there.
 But by far the best advice I can give you is to do your research.
 So, don’t buy a new road bike, change the wheels.
 It’s something to consider anyway.